 The bill eliminated the restriction on certain dairy producers which barred participation in the DMC and Livestock Gross Margins (LGM) insurance options.
 Additionally, new flexibility in Dairy Revenue Protection (Dairy-RP), developed by the American Farm Bureau Federation, allows for more solutions to address the risks dairy producers face.
 Notwithstanding, access to the MPP for previously denied dairy farmers (as well as a reduction in premiums) is welcomed the news.
 Additionally if enrolled in an LMG contract, producers retroactively receive coverage.
 Since the previous MPP didn’t provide adequate protection for dairy production this bill corrected the error.

 This provides producers an opportunity to use 75% of premiums paid towards MPP from 2014 to 2017 as credit towards future DMC payments.
 They can opt-out of the above option and receive 50% of paid premiums from previous years as a refund.
 The Livestock Indemnity Program (LIP) provides assistance to a farm in the event of death or forced sale of livestock.
 The report updates the causes required for protection to include disease and death of juvenile livestock.

 LFP, ELAP, and TAP

 Although tedious, in the course of doing research for this article, I learned so much.
-Specifically my respect for farming has grown beyond belief.
-Everyday we consume their products without considering their plight.
+Specifically, my respect for farming has grown beyond belief.
+Every day we consume their products without considering their plight.
 While we see the 2008 crash as a distant memory farmers have yet to fully recover.
 Although I’m glad our leaders did some revamping to the bill they are only fixing previous mistakes.
-In conclusion, I’m enthusiastic about the steps congress has taken to rectify their past wrongs and the new path of innovation and growth we are embarking upon.
+In conclusion, I’m enthusiastic about the steps Congress has taken to rectify their past wrongs and the new path of innovation and growth we are embarking upon.

-Lastly I couldn’t write this without wonderful sourcing.
+Lastly, I couldn’t write this without wonderful sourcing.